UK Inflation falls to 2.5%

 Will inflation go up or down?

-The Bank of England still think the rate will stabilise around its 2% target, but the measures announced in the Budget look set to slow that down.
+The Bank of England still think the rate will stabilise around its 2% target, but other factors including the measures announced in the Budget and possible US trade tariffs (both of which are impacting the bond market) mean it’ll take longer to get there.

 What does it mean for the base rate of interest?

-In October, the Bank of England cut the base rate to 4.75% (having previously been cut in August), a sign that by going below 2%, things were on the mend.
+In October, the Bank of England cut the base rate to 4.75% (having previously been cut in August), and the markets thinks there’s a 73% change of another cut to 4,5% in February 2025.

 What does it mean for future price increases